raoulhatterer/tnsi/docs/T4_Bases_de_donnees/4.2_Langage_SQL/02_exercices_inter.md

         Résultat:
         -- Security footage shows that there were 2 witnesses.
         -- The first witness lives at the last house on "Northwestern Dr".
-        -- The second witness, named Annabel, lives somewhere on "Franklin Ave".
+        -- The  witness, named Annabel, lives somewhere on "Franklin Ave".

         Commentaire:
         -- Le rapport est de toute évidence incomplet.